-The Best Simple Two Way Shortbread Cookies, these are a delicious easy to make Shortbread Recipes, a melt in your mouth cookie that you will make year after year.
+The Best Simple Two Way Shortbread Cookies, these are a delicious easy to make Shortbread Cookie Recipes, a delicious melt in your mouth cookie that you will make year after year.
 Choose the traditional Shortbread or Brown Sugar Shortbread.
-Both delicious.

 I must say no one better than Michael Bublè to croon out a few holiday tunes!
 So sing-along I did.
 Unfortunately I can only dream about a white Christmas.